AztecProtocol/aztec-packages/docs/docs/reference/developer_references/smart_contract_reference/storage/shared_state.md

 ## `SharedMutable`

 `SharedMutable` is a shared state variable for mutable state.
 It provides capabilities to read the same state both in private and public, and to schedule value changes after a delay.
-You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/shared_mutable/shared_mutable.nr).
+You can view the implementation [here (GitHub link)](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/shared_mutable/shared_mutable.nr).

 Unlike other state variables, `SharedMutable` receives not only a type parameter for the underlying datatype, but also a `DELAY` type parameter with the value change delay as a number of blocks.